- Use Cases

 I have always liked different aspects of marketing, but once I had the opportunity to own the facilitation and manage Cybereason’s presence at the Gartner Security & Risk Summit 2019 and later at Black Hat 2019, I knew that I was particularly passionate about national events and wanted them to fall under my scope of responsibilities going forward.

 Kaite: What about Axonius made you interested in working here?

-Anna: I heard about the company through Megan Berry, VP of Demand Generation (read her Employee Spotlight here), who was my manager at Cybereason.
+Anna: I heard about the company through Megan Andrews, VP of Demand Generation (read her Employee Spotlight here), who was my manager at Cybereason.

 We met up for lunch one day, and she told me that she finally had an open headcount on her team at Axonius.
 After hearing what Meg had to say about the company and role, and doing some of my own research, I decided to apply right away.
 At that point in my career, I was ready for more ownership, learning, and growth.
 The idea of joining such a fast-paced and rapidly growing startup was an easy and obvious decision for me.